Albert Forster: Conflict with SS and colonisation policies

 Forster's conflict with the SS soured his attitude toward ethnic German refugees.
 During the war, hundreds of thousands of ethnic Germans were moved by Nazi-Soviet agreement from the Soviet Union into Poland and used as colonists in Nazi-occupied Poland.
 While Greiser did all he could to accommodate them in his Reichsgau, Forster viewed them with hostility, claiming that his region needed young farmers while the refugees were old and urbanised.
 He initially refused to admit any of them.
 When a ship bearing several thousand ethnic Germans from the Baltic states arrived at Danzig, he refused them entry unless Himmler promised that they would not be settled in Danzig-West Prussia but proceed immediately elsewhere, an assurance that Himmler could not provide.
 It was only following a lengthy telephone consultation with the desperate Himmler that Forster allowed the passengers to disembark, on the understanding that their stay would be temporary, though most did not ultimately leave.
 In time he had to relent, and by June 1944, 53,258 colonists had settled in Danzig-West Prussia, though far fewer than the 421,780 settled in the Warthegau.
 One of Forster's motives may have been that his Germanization policies left less free land and housing than Greiser's mass expulsions, although his perception of the ethnic German refugees as wards of the SS clearly played in his attitude.

 Trial and death

 At the end of the war, Forster took refuge in the British Occupation Zone of Germany.
-The British handed him over to the Republic of Poland.
+The British handed him over to the Republic of Poland in May 1945.

-In 1948, Forster was condemned to death by the Polish Supreme National Tribunal for war crimes and crimes against humanity, with his sentence deferred.
+In May 1948, Forster was condemned to death by the Polish Supreme National Tribunal for war crimes and crimes against humanity, with his sentence deferred.
 Forster was moved from Gdańsk to Mokotów Prison in Warsaw, where he was hanged on 28 February 1952.
 His wife, who had not heard from him since 1949, was informed of his death in 1954.